Welcome to the Eakes' Origami Guide to the Building Code -- or "how to actually build new flashing requirements in the building code".

 Aside from the code details on header flashings, which I will give you further down, tradespeople are telling me that they don't know how to do the work to satisfy the new codes.

 First, just how do you bend the sheet metal to make end dams that do not need any caulking?
 There are actually several ways to bend the metal that will technically satisfy the code, but several of the possibilities will still be prone to leakage because the way the metal folds doesn't totally block water flow.
 If you have ever tried folding Japanese Origami you know a bit about the problem, only with sheet metal it is even more difficult than with paper.
-The animation at the top of this page will show you how to make guide templates and a simple jig which will allow you to make perfect end dams that require no caulking in the corner while totally preventing water flow into the wall.
+This video will show you how to make guide templates and a simple jig which will allow you to make perfect end dams that require no caulking in the corner while totally preventing water flow into the wall.
 It will take you half an hour to make the jigs, and less than a minute to make a perfect leak proof end dam right on site.

 The second difficulty end dams present is the need to slot aluminum or vinyl siding to drop down over the raised sections of the end dams.
 I am told from the field that trying to snip the slot, or cut it with regular saws is making an unsightly mess at the top of windows.
 As I set out to find a tool that would take care of this, I discovered that I already had it in my tool box: the FEIN Multi-Master.
 It is available in Canada through Home Hardware stores and various web stores as well as through most industrial tool outlets.
 This tool was originally designed for auto body work before we got wood cutting blades to allow us to use it in renovation and finishing.
 But if we go back to the segmented metal cutting blades, the fact that it oscillates rather than spins allows for easy clean cutting into vinyl or aluminum siding before or after it is put on a wall -- with no breaking of the plastic, bending of the metal or cutting into the sheathing.